SpriteKitAlliance/SKATiledMap/README.md

      let map = SKATiledMap(mapName: "SampleMapKenney") //name of your JSON file

 ##SKATiledMap
 This is a sprite node that represents a map created in Tiled.
-Currently SKATiledMap only supports JSON format (tmx support coming soon).
+Currently SKATiledMap only supports JSON and TMX formats.
 It also only supports orthogonal maps currently.
 If there is enough need we hope to add isometric support in the future.

 Add the JSON file and any images(see resolution support) used for your tiles into your project.
 To save your tiled map as JSON go to File->Export As in tiled and select .json